natjiazhan/natjiazhan.github.io/_posts/2025-06-06-Trying-to-Get-Signals-Agent-to-Work.md

 ![Envelope and Decay Call and Output](/images/envelopedecay.png)

-Spectral flatness was also very low — a telltale sign of tonality.
+Spectral flatness was also very low, a telltale sign of tonality.

 ![Spectral Flatness Call and Ouput](/images/spectralflatness.png)

-Fractal dimension came back low, and entropy was very low — which in theory indicates low complexity and high predictability.
+Fractal dimension came back low, and entropy was very low, which in theory indicates low complexity and high predictability.

 ![Fractal Dimension Call and Ouput](/images/fractaldimension.png)
 ![Shannon Entropy Call and Ouput](/images/shannonentropy.png)